-In 15 short years, the Foundation has grown rapidly to become a world leader in raising awareness of macular degeneration.
-The Foundation provides education programs for the community and Health Care Professionals, has funded $2.8m (to date) for renowned Australian researchers and provides front-line services for information guidance and support for those at risk of or living with macular disease.
+The Foundation provides education programs for the community and health care professionals, has becom a significant funder of Australian researchers, and provides front-line services for information, guidance and support for those at risk of or living with macular disease.

 The Foundation is the voice of the macular disease community and advocates strongly for access and affordability of treatment and rehabilitation, having achieved significant outcomes through its representation.